Project Priority Matrix – How to prioritize project with priority matrix (With example)

 What is a project priority matrix?

-The Project Priority Matrix is and structured approach to working on what matters most for the project’s’ stakeholders.
+The Project Priority Matrix is a structured approach to working on what matters most for the project’s’ stakeholders.

 A prioritization matrix is a simple tool that provides a way to sort a diverse set of items into an order of importance.
 It also identifies their relative importance by providing a means for ranking projects (or project requests) based on criteria that are determined to be important.

-The ultimate success of any project is usually determined by meeting the expectations of the customer (whether external or internal) and/or upper management in terms of cost budget), time (schedule), and performance (scope).
-The interrelationships between these three project aspects are often different for the various project’s stakeholders and can even create tensions and conflicts.
+The ultimate success of any project is usually determined by meeting the expectations of the customer (whether external or internal) and/or upper management in terms of cost (budget), time (schedule), and performance (scope).
+The interrelationships between these three project elements are often different for the various project’s stakeholders and can even create tensions and conflicts.

 Imagine, the impact that a decision of accomplishing the project at cost (on the budget) on the expense of realizing quality deliverables.
 Usually, higher performance can lead to higher associated cost.
 If a Project Manager wishes to reduce the project’s time because he aims at having shorter time-to-market but this would surely have an impact on cost.

 Fig 1: Project Management Trade-offs.

 One technique that can help manage different project expectations and the resulting trade-offs is the Project Priority Matrix in which for each one of the three project aspects (Cost – Time – Scope) the Project Manager needs to establish which one is accepted, which could be enhanced and which needs to be constrained.